4Crawler Offroad

 shackle has a design feature to prevent this from happening.

-Yes, greaseable bolts are available, the cost is $7.50/bolt in addition
+Yes, greaseable bolts are available, the cost is $13.00/bolt or

 The bolts are "gun-drilled" from the head end to the middle,